For-a-few-DPPs-more/structure-factor/README.md

 for stationary and isotropic point processes.

-Please checkout the [documentation](https://for-a-few-dpps-more.github.io/structure-factor/) for more details.
+PPPlease checkout the [documentation](https://for-a-few-dpps-more.github.io/structure-factor/) for more details.

 ## Dependencies